Dynamite (The Supremes and the Four Tops album)

 Dynamite is the third and last collaborative album between labelmates The Supremes and The Four Tops, released on the Motown label in 1971.
-The album was a collection of material recorded for the Magnificent Seven albums, but which had not been included on either of those two albums.
-The cover artwork was an illustration based on photo sessions from the Return of the Magnificent Seven album artwork.
-In the US, Dynamite was as commercially unsuccessful as The Magnificent 7 (1970) and The Return of the Magnificent Seven (1971), peaking at the lower hundreds of the Billboard Top 200.
-The album fared much better on the Billboard R&B charts, peaking at 21.
+In the US, Dynamite peaked at the lower hundreds of the Billboard Top 200.
+The album fared better on the Billboard R&B charts, peaking at 21.
+It includes several covers of previous hits and a few Motown originals.